ontio/documentation/dev-website-docs/docs-en/docs-kr/Punica/punica-cli.md

     │      contract_abi.json
 ```

-For more usage, you can use `punica compile --help` command.
+For more usage information, you can use `punica compile --help`

 ```shell
 punica compile --help